Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

-Thus, if we choose the value of $p$ wisely, we may obtain bounds for the times $T$, for which there is strong relative arbitrage with respect to the market over $[0, T]$, better than those of Example 5.5 in \cite{Karatzas:Ruf:2017}. \end{example}
+Thus, by choosing the value of $p$ wisely, we can obtain bounds for the times $T$ for which there is strong relative arbitrage with respect to the market over $[0, T]$, better than those of Example 5.5 in \cite{Karatzas:Ruf:2017}. \end{example}